wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-operations-ts-reference/configure-authentication.md

 ---
 title: Configure Authentication
-pageTitle: WunderGraph - Configure Authentication
-description:
+description: How to configure authentication for operations.
 ---

 In this section, we'll configure authentication for our API.